addyosmani/predictive-fetching/README.md

 While this approach is sound, the methodology used could be deemed a little complex.
 Another approach that could be taken (which is simpler) is attempting to get accurate prediction data from the Google Analytics API.
 If you ran a report for the [Page](https://developers.google.com/analytics/devguides/reporting/core/dimsmets#view=detail&group=page_tracking&jump=ga_pagepath) and [Previous Page Path](https://developers.google.com/analytics/devguides/reporting/core/dimsmets#view=detail&group=page_tracking&jump=ga_previouspagepath) dimension combined with the [Pageviews](https://developers.google.com/analytics/devguides/reporting/core/dimsmets#view=detail&group=page_tracking&jump=ga_pageviews) and [Exits](https://developers.google.com/analytics/devguides/reporting/core/dimsmets#view=detail&group=page_tracking&jump=ga_exits) metrics this should provide enough data to wire up prefetches for most popular pages.

+### Machine Learning for predictive fetching?

+ML could help improve the overall accuracy of a solution's predictions, but is not a necessity for an initial implementation.
+Predictive fetching could be accomplished by training a model on the pages users are likely to visit and improving on this model over time.

+Deep neural networks are particularly good at teasing out the complexities that may lead to a user choosing one page over another, in particular, if we wanted to attempt a version of the solution that was catered to the pages an individual user might visit vs. the pages a "general/median" user might visit next.
+Fixed page sequences (prev, current, next) might be the easiest to begin dealing with initially.
+This means building a model that is unique to your set of documents.

+Model updates tend to be done periodically, so one might setup a nightly/weekly job to refresh based on new user behaviour.
+This could be done in real-time, but is likely complex, so doing it periodically might be sufficient.
+One could imagine a generic model representing behavioural patterns for users on a site that can eitehr be driven by a trained status set, Google Analytics, or a custom description you plugin using a new layer into a router giving the site the ability to predictively fetch future pages, improving page load performance.